 Concrete is one of the most common and durable materials used in construction.
 Once set, concrete—a mixture of cement, sand, gravel, and water—becomes the foundation for everything from decorative patios and floors to huge dams or miles of roadways.

 The following are types of cement masons:

-- Cement masons and finishers place and finish concrete.
-They may colour concrete surfaces, expose aggregate (small stones) in walls and sidewalks, or make concrete beams, columns, and panels.Throughout the process of pouring, leveling, and finishing concrete, cement masons must monitor how the wind, heat, or cold affects the curing of the concrete.
+- place and finish concrete.
+They may colour concrete surfaces, expose aggregate (small stones) in walls and sidewalks, or make concrete beams, columns, and panels.Throughout the process of pouring, levelling, and finishing concrete, cement masons must monitor how the wind, heat, or cold affects the curing of the concrete.
 They must have a thorough knowledge of the characteristics of concrete so that, by using sight and touch, they can determine what is happening to the concrete and take measures to prevent defects.

-- Terrazzo workers and finishers create decorative walkways, floors, patios, and panels.
+- create decorative walkways, floors, patios, and panels.
 Although much of the preliminary work in pouring, leveling, and finishing concrete is similar to that of cement masons, terrazzo workers create more decorative finishes by blending a fine marble chip into the cement, which is often colored.
 Once the terrazzo is thoroughly set, workers correct any depressions or imperfections with a grinder to create a smooth, uniform finish.

 Concrete work is fast paced and strenuous.
-Because most of the work is done at floor level, workers often must bend and kneel.
+Because most of the work is done at floor level, workers must often bend and kneel.
+Cement masons must be able to lift and carry heavy materials.
+For example, the forms into which concrete is poured are often large and heavy.
 The work, either indoors or outdoors, may be in areas that are muddy, dusty, or dirty.